Humana Inc. (NYSE:HUM) Shares Sold by Yousif Capital Management LLC

-Yousif Capital Management LLC lowered its holdings in Humana Inc. (NYSE:HUM – Get Rating) by 1.8% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 23,170 shares of the insurance provider’s stock after selling 424 shares during the period.
+Yousif Capital Management LLC trimmed its position in shares of Humana Inc. (NYSE:HUM – Get Rating) by 1.8% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 23,170 shares of the insurance provider’s stock after selling 424 shares during the period.
 Yousif Capital Management LLC’s holdings in Humana were worth $11,242,000 at the end of the most recent reporting period.

-Other hedge funds also recently made changes to their positions in the company.
-Jones Financial Companies Lllp acquired a new position in shares of Humana in the 2nd quarter worth approximately $29,000.
-WFA of San Diego LLC purchased a new position in shares of Humana in the second quarter worth approximately $30,000.
-Ritter Daniher Financial Advisory LLC DE purchased a new position in shares of Humana in the second quarter worth approximately $42,000.
-Insight Inv LLC purchased a new position in shares of Humana in the second quarter worth approximately $47,000.
-Finally, Arlington Partners LLC purchased a new position in shares of Humana in the second quarter worth approximately $50,000.
-Institutional investors and hedge funds own 93.38% of the company’s stock.
+Other large investors have also added to or reduced their stakes in the company.
+FMR LLC boosted its stake in Humana by 0.6% during the 2nd quarter.
+FMR LLC now owns 6,753,633 shares of the insurance provider’s stock valued at $3,161,173,000 after acquiring an additional 40,087 shares during the last quarter.
+Goldman Sachs Group Inc. boosted its stake in Humana by 16.4% during the 2nd quarter.
+Goldman Sachs Group Inc. now owns 1,060,675 shares of the insurance provider’s stock valued at $496,470,000 after acquiring an additional 149,420 shares during the last quarter.
+Legal & General Group Plc boosted its stake in Humana by 0.6% during the 2nd quarter.
+Legal & General Group Plc now owns 1,057,627 shares of the insurance provider’s stock valued at $495,045,000 after acquiring an additional 6,408 shares during the last quarter.
+Starboard Value LP bought a new position in shares of Humana in the 1st quarter worth about $421,332,000.
+Finally, Charles Schwab Investment Management Inc. lifted its position in shares of Humana by 3.8% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 742,939 shares of the insurance provider’s stock worth $323,305,000 after buying an additional 27,173 shares during the last quarter.
+93.38% of the stock is owned by institutional investors and hedge funds.

-In other news, Director David A. Jr/Ky Jones sold 15,000 shares of Humana stock in a transaction that occurred on Wednesday, December 21st.
-The shares were sold at an average price of $501.72, for a total value of $7,525,800.00.
-Following the transaction, the director now owns 42,028 shares of the company’s stock, valued at $21,086,288.16.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-In related news, Director David A. Jr/Ky Jones sold 15,000 shares of the business’s stock in a transaction on Wednesday, December 21st.
-The shares were sold at an average price of $501.72, for a total transaction of $7,525,800.00.
-Following the transaction, the director now owns 42,028 shares of the company’s stock, valued at $21,086,288.16.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, insider Timothy S. Huval sold 635 shares of the business’s stock in a transaction on Friday, December 16th.
-The stock was sold at an average price of $497.71, for a total transaction of $316,045.85.
-Following the transaction, the insider now directly owns 4,968 shares in the company, valued at approximately $2,472,623.28.
+In other Humana news, CAO William Kevin Fleming sold 11,157 shares of Humana stock in a transaction that occurred on Thursday, November 3rd.
+The shares were sold at an average price of $565.61, for a total value of $6,310,510.77.
+Following the completion of the sale, the chief accounting officer now directly owns 2,542 shares in the company, valued at $1,437,780.62.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In other Humana news, CAO William Kevin Fleming sold 11,157 shares of Humana stock in a transaction that occurred on Thursday, November 3rd.
+The shares were sold at an average price of $565.61, for a total value of $6,310,510.77.
+Following the completion of the sale, the chief accounting officer now directly owns 2,542 shares in the company, valued at $1,437,780.62.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CFO Susan M. Diamond sold 5,623 shares of Humana stock in a transaction that occurred on Thursday, November 3rd.
+The shares were sold at an average price of $566.25, for a total transaction of $3,184,023.75.
+Following the completion of the sale, the chief financial officer now owns 2,284 shares of the company’s stock, valued at $1,293,315.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 51,570 shares of company stock valued at $27,938,777 over the last 90 days.
-0.39% of the stock is currently owned by company insiders.
+Over the last three months, insiders sold 51,570 shares of company stock worth $27,938,777.
+0.39% of the stock is owned by company insiders.

 Analyst Ratings Changes